 No journey to Laos can be complete without a visit to the ancient royal capital and in this Luang Prabang guide we will show you why.
 Known for its stunning Buddhist temples and beautiful scenery, Luang Prabang in Laos is one of a kind and a destination you shouldn’t miss.

 We were completely unaware of how gorgeous Luang Prabang is.
 As well as the exquisite French colonial architecture, we loved seeing the two rivers, Mekong and Nam Khan meet in this beautiful valley.

-We promise you will not be disappointed, but we can also warn you that this city might break your carefully planned Southeast Asia travel budget, it surely broke ours!
+We promise you will not be disappointed, but we are also warning you that this city might break your carefully planned Southeast Asia travel budget, it surely broke ours!

 Whether you decide to stay here for 3 or more days, we’ve got you covered.
-From food options to accommodation and great outdoors activities, this Luang Prabang guide will help experience the best of this luxury filled UNESCO World Heritage site.
+From food options to accommodation to great outdoors activities, this Luang Prabang guide will help you experience only the best of this luxury filled UNESCO World Heritage site.